 - Trip interruption coverage: Provides reimbursement for meals and lodging at $150 per day (up to $450 per occurrence) if your car breaks down over 100 miles from your home

-- One-year Endurance Elite Membership: Provides customers with two tire repairs or replacements, identity theft services, key fob replacements, $5,000 in repair financing loans, a $250 entertainment voucher, and access to a personal concierge service
+- One-year Endurance Elite Benefits: Provides customers with two tire repairs or replacements, identity theft services, key fob replacements, $5,000 in repair financing loans, total loss protection, and a collision discount.

 Endurance administers its own contracts and received an A+ (Superior) financial strength rating from AM Best.
 The company scores well with customers, too, and has a Trustpilot score of 4.4 out of 5.0 stars.